duduuman/KG-CTF/README.md

 |       **KOREA-STOCK**        |           `https://pypi.org/project/yfinance/`           |
 |       **JAPAN-STOCK**        |           `https://pypi.org/project/yfinance/`           |

+We also open-source StockKG, a large-scale knowledge graph that includes stock information from four major countries: South Korea, the United States, Japan, and China.
+For the knowledge graph dataset, we construct triple-form knowledge graphs related to all stocks present in the six stock datasets by utilizing the ICKG model.
+The StockKG dataset comprises 89,822 entities, including 14,019 stock entities, and 15 relations.

 ## How to Run
 You can run the demo script in the directory by the following code.
 ```